 Screening results take approximately 2-4 weeks.
-Women can choose to access her results electronically.
-A copy of the woman’s screening results will be sent electronically to her nominated GP.
+Clients can choose to access their results electronically.
+A copy of the screening results will be sent electronically to their nominated GP.
 All screening results are the combined opinion of at least two clinicians.

-Some women are asked back for further tests.
-If a cancer is detected, women will be referred to their GP or a specialist breast clinic to discuss treatment options.
+Some clients are asked back for further tests.
+If a cancer is detected, they will be referred to their GP or a specialist breast clinic to discuss treatment options.

 What if my patient has ...

-Women diagnosed with breast cancer or DCIS more than five years ago are able to have annual screening mammograms with BreastScreen Victoria with the approval of their treating doctor.
+If your patient diagnosed with breast cancer or DCIS more than five years ago they are able to have annual screening mammograms with BreastScreen Victoria with the approval of their treating doctor.

-These women are not automatically re-invited to join the program; they must re-enrol.
+These clients are not automatically re-invited to join the program; they must re-enrol.

-Only women with mammographic abnormalities will be recalled for further tests.
-All other women will be advised to see their GP for clinical examination.
+Only clients with mammographic abnormalities will be recalled for further tests.
+All other clients will be advised to see their GP for clinical examination.